Rafasu/FreeCodeCamp/README.md

-# FreeCodeCamp
+# FreeCodeCamp Journal

-Journal for the problems in FreeCodeCamp.
+Journal of my work in freeCodeCamp.